electron/electron/docs/tutorial/desktop-environment-integration.md

 <img src="https://cloud.githubusercontent.com/assets/639601/5069610/2aa80758-6e97-11e4-8cfb-c1a414a10774.png" height="274" width="332" >

-To add a file to recent documents, you can use `app.addRecentDocument` API:
+To add a file to recent documents, you can use [app.addRecentDocument][addrecentdocument] API:

 ```javascript
 var app = require('app');
 app.addRecentDocument('/Users/aryastark/github/atom-shell/README.md');
 ```

-And you can use `app.clearRecentDocuments` API to empty the recent documents
+And you can use [app.clearRecentDocuments](clearrecentdocuments) API to empty the recent documents list:
-list:

 ```javascript
 app.clearRecentDocuments();